EarthObservationSimulator/orbitpy-revised/README.md

 # **orbitpy-revised**
 A Python package (with a C++ base) for computing satellite remote-sensing orbit data.
-This is a revision of the `OrbitPy` package.
+(This is a revision of the package in the `orbitpy` repository.)

+The purpose of `OrbitPy` is to offer a comprehensive set of classes and functions tailored for Earth Observation mission simulations.
+Wherever feasible, third-party library classes and functions are leveraged to avoid redundancy.
+In certain cases, `OrbitPy` classes act as wrappers around these third-party implementations.

 **Currently under active development.**